andrewholgate/ui-guide/info-0-changelog.md

 categories: Info
 ---

+### v0.3.1 (04/12/2014)
+- Replaced _Myriad Pro_ with _Lato_.
+- Replaced _Calluna_ with _Aleo_.
+- Updated _Typography_ section.
+- Replaced Typekit with web fonts served from our own CDN.
+- Updated font stacks and CSS declarations for handling new web fonts.
+- Updated _WFPUI Kit_ to the latest version.

-### v0.3.0
+### v0.3.0 (12/11/2014)
 - Replaced Hammer templates with a new Jekyll-based build.
-- Replaced _Myriad Pro_ with _Lato_.
 - Restructured the whole guide, improved navigation.
+- Revamped colour palette for the entire WFP UI Guide.
 - Fixed intro text [#8], added a notice about UI customisation [#12].
-- Added a new pattern, Masthead, with basic info and screenshots.
+- [+] Masthead pattern.
-- Added a v0.1.0 of a CSS Toolkit for download.
+- [+] v0.1.0 of a CSS Toolkit for download.
-- Revamped colour palette for the entire WFP UI Guide.

-### v0.1.4
+### v0.1.4 (06/08/2014)
 - Removed local downloads.
 - Renamed some of the icon labels and swapped positions to match official WFP docs.
 - Improved colour palette, its presentation page and added some notices for using new colours.